Robot Wars (film): Production

 Initially Albert Band was going to co-direct the film with his son Charles on alternating days much like they had done on Doctor Mordrid, but due to Charles' busy schedule overseeing other Full Moon Features Albert ended up being the sole director.

-Similarity to Robot Jox
+Soundtrack

-It is sometimes referred to as a sequel to Robot Jox.
-However, while both films came from the same producer and have similar themes (giant robot battles), their storylines are unrelated.
-Of note is that the venerable actor Danny Kamekona plays different characters in each film.
+The soundtrack for the film was composed by David Arkenstone and was later released on CD through Moonstone Records in 1993.